techie-joe/techie-joe/readme.md

 ## Hello there, I'm Joe 👋

-🧑‍💻 I'm a full-stack web developer from Malaysia.
+🧑‍💻 I'm a full-stack app developer from Malaysia.
 💞️ I love building websites and software applications.
 🖥️ I'm good with codes, scripts and prompts.
 🌱 Keen to work with any development projects.